LAMurakami/qemu/README.md

 The fedora, debian, and opensuse branches are for the respective OS.

-With 512 MiB of memory specified along with two cores I have a QEMU instance with similar capabilities as an AWS EC2 t3.nano type instance.
+With 512 MiB of memory specified along with two cores I have a QEMU instance with similar capabilities as the AWS EC2 t3.nano and t4g.nano type instances.

 A second drive with a swap partition is specified in the launch command along with the drive with the bootable OS image and is used to allow a